marcosegborges/ffmpeg/readme.md

 After getting FFmpeg installed, let's try it out on a video.

-> In this example, I'm going to use a personal video of my New Year's Eve 2017 in Paris with my fiancee, see more amazing photos on our Instagram: [@marcosegborges](https://www.instagram.com/marcosegborges/) and [@musikasia_flute](https://www.instagram.com/musikasia_flute/).
+> In this example, I am going to use a personal video of my New Year's Eve 2017 in Paris with my fiancée.
+See more amazing photos on our Instagram: [@marcosegborges](https://www.instagram.com/marcosegborges/) and [@musikasia_flute](https://www.instagram.com/musikasia_flute/).

 ```
 ffmpeg -i video.m4v gif_1.gif